 Let’s start this week off with a little house tour, shall we?
-I’m back with another brother-and-sister-in-law tour (remember this one a few weeks ago?).
-What can I say – I have a seriously stylish fam.
+This one belongs to my brother and sister in law.
+I have a seriously stylish family :)

 Their semi-detached pad is in one of Toronto’s hip neighbourhoods – full of cool little shops, parks and friendly folks.
 The whole house was gutted and re-done a few years ago and now has a nice open concept layout.
 The living room has a layered neutral look and comes across as earthy, un-cluttered, and warm.